Lexicon: series – setting

 servant, n. [see serve, v.] (webplay: abroad, angels, bring, command, day, do, less, low, preferment, seek, time).

-Domestic attendant; valet; personal helper who performs menial tasks for another.
+Valet; domestic attendant; personal helper who performs menial tasks for another.

 serve (-d), v.
 [OFr < L. 'to be a servant or slave'.] (webplay: achievement, act, bring, apply, artifice, bestow, content, day, favor, given, God, greater, hairs, happiness, house, human, judge, keep, knee, light, loved, lowest, marriage, obey, person, read, sea, seek, seize, self, solos, spirit, stops, satisfy, sufficient, thing, time, together, tree, trick, truth, turn, waits, week).

-4. Perform duties for; provide something for; act for the benefit of another; [fig.] rise, as the sun, in order to provide heat and warmth to the earth.
+- Act; work; perform duties for; provide something for; [fig.] rise; provide heat and warmth to the earth.

 service (-s), n.
 [OFr < L servitium, slave.] (webplay: abroad, achievement, actual, attendants, attends, attentions, bestow, bright, condition, content, country, custom, day, diligently, dine, end, follower, funeral, God, hairs, household, ignoble, keep, less, loved, lowest, man, mean, mind, musical, peace, place, present, race, read, required, respect, sea, seat, state, spirit, stopping, table, term, think, time, turn, waits, work, worship).